 Lasisi Elenu has carved a niche for himself in the entertainment/comedy industry using a Snapchat app filter that makes a caricature of his face and gives him a look that will crack you up.
 If you don’t know Lasisi Elenu’s story, judging by his half a million followers on Instagram, you would want to believe he has been a celebrity all his life.

-Lasisi Elenu opened his eponymous Instagram account sometimes around August, 2017.
+Lasisi Elenu opened his eponymous Instagram account sometime around August 2017.
 By April 2018, Lasisi already has over 500,000k followers.
-According to an interview he granted on Arise TV some time ago, Lasisi has tried his hand on a lot of stuffs on social media, all to no avail.
+According to an interview he granted on Arise TV some time ago, Lasisi has tried his hand on a lot of stuff on social media, all to no avail.
 He was keen on young people making it online and he wanted to have his own share of the social media cake.
-At a point when he felt his life is a waste, he started ranting using a particular Snapchat filter and the rest as they say, is history.
+At a point when he felt his life is a waste, he started ranting using a particular Snapchat filter and the rest, as they say, is history.

 I do not know exactly what Lasisi Elenu’s charges but I know that he gets adverts almost on a weekly basis.
 He now travels to different countries and wears designer clothes that he apparently gets in exchange for just a tag or mention.